Classes and Objects in Java

 Conclusion

-Objects are models of an entity that exist in the real world.
-Object-Oriented thinking comes from regarding everything as Objects which contains a set of states and behavior.
+• Objects are models of an entity that exist in the real world.
+Object-oriented thinking refers to everything as objects that contain a set of states and behaviour.

-Class provide a prototype for describing the content of an instantiated object.
+• Class provides a prototype for describing the content of an instantiated object.

-The simplest declaration of a class contains a class name and a class body which may contain constructors, methods, and attributes.
-But a class can be declared with superclass and interfaces, which extend the definition of a class.
+• The most straightforward declaration of a class contains a class name and a class body, which may contain constructors, methods, and attributes.

-A class may extend features from another class which preserves the interface of common features and allows a subclass to specialize methods accordingly.
+• A class may extend features from another class, which preserves the interface of standard features and allows a subclass to specialize methods accordingly.

-Since Java does not support multiple inheritance, Interfaces substitute multiple inheritance by defining a contract between classes.
-An interface cannot be instantiated.
+• Java does not support multiple inheritance; Interfaces substitute multiple inheritance by defining a contract between classes.